-As a medical writer and editor one of the most rewarding parts of my job is helping a medical professional prepare their book manuscript for publication.
+As a medical writer and editor one of the most rewarding parts of my job is helping a medical professional prepare their medical textbook manuscript for publication.

-When a medical professional has had a long and successful career it is a natural progression to want to impart their knowledge and wisdom and leave a legacy for future generations in their discipline.
+When a medical professional has had a successful career it is a natural progression to want to publish a medical textbook and leave a legacy for future generations in their discipline.
 It is always a pleasure to help with this process.

-So, here are my tips for getting started on your first book manuscript.
+So, here are my tips for getting started on your first medical textbook manuscript.

 Start with the end in mind

-Who will read your book?
+Who will read your medical textbook?
 Or in publisher-speak what is your market?
 What disciplines will it be relevant to?
 For example, an orthopaedic text book may also be relevant to physiotherapists, medical students and general practitioners.

 Identify your point of difference